ebanalyse/NERDA/docs/index.md

 with all default settings.
 You can however customize your `NERDA` model in a lot of ways:

-- Use your own data set (in whatever language you desire)
+- Use your own data set (finetune a transformer for any given language)
 - Choose whatever transformer you like
 - Set all of the hyperparameters for the model
 - You can even apply your own Network Architecture